riveranalyst/software/README.md

     ``python3 manage.py createsuperuser``

 # Initializing a new database with template CSVs
+- Add data to the csv templates under the path ``riveranalyst/river-analyst/media/``
 - ``cd`` to the ``riveranalyst/utils`` directory
     ``cd riveranalyst/utils``
 - Execute scripts to initialize targeted data models